This Laotian Spicy Minced Turkey is seasoned with chiles, lime juice, and fish sauce. It's quick to make and filled with fresh, savory flavor.

-My husband turned me on to this dish, which he tried in Laos before we met.
-We tried it at a restaurant while we were dating, and despite being almost unbearably spicy, I loved it too.
+When we were dating, we ordered it at a restaurant, and I loved it too.
 After tasting it, and perusing several recipes, I knew I could make it myself.
 With my recipe for Laotian Spicy Minced Turkey, so can you.

 The dish is traditionally made with minced beef.
-I usually use store bought ground turkey instead, for the lower fat content.
-However it can be made either way, and tastes great both ways.
+I usually use store-bought ground turkey instead, because that's what I prefer.
+However, it can be made either way and tastes great both ways.

 The ingredient list is short, and for the most part the ingredients are readily accessible.
 You will need rice, oil, ground turkey, shallots (I have substituted red onions at times with equally delicious results), lemongrass, mint, hot red peppers, chili flakes, lime juice and fish sauce.

 One of the key ingredients that gives this minced turkey its distinct texture is rice.
-But the rice in this recipe does not get boiled or steamed.
+But the rice in this recipe does not get boiled or steamed like you might expect.
 Instead, it gets roasted and ground into a coarse powder which serves to slightly thicken and add a crunchy texture to the dish.

 Roast the rice in a dry skillet over medium heat until it's golden brown.
 Then let it cool and grind it using a mortar and pestle or coffee grinder.

-The prepared dish can be served either lukewarm or cold, but not hot.
+The prepared dish is usually served either lukewarm or cold, but not hot.
 It is typically served with rice, and is often served with whole lettuce leaves to allow people to make lettuce wraps with the minced turkey and rice.